 - TOTAL 97,780 potential downline

-The major advantage of this type of compensation plan is that you help your downline build a downline.
+The major advantage of this type of compensation plan is that you help your team build a group.
 You help lots of people earn small commissions, even if they don’t sponsor anyone themselves.

 Another advantage is that you have people in your upline helping you build a team, by placing people in your group.

 The major disadvantage of this type of MLM Compensation Plan is that it breeds laziness and a “welfare mentality” in your team.
 People expect you to put people under them.
-Furthermore, if you build a large organization beyond the payout levels, you miss out on lots of money.
+Furthermore, if you build a large organization beyond the payout levels, you miss out on lots of money (unless there are infinity bonuses).

 In the above example, you wouldn’t earn one cent off people in your 8th level, 9th level and so on.
 Read more about forced matrix plans.